 A Ripple Effects scope and sequence can be mapped directly to each student’s IEP.
 The software automatically tracks intervention dosage, easing the burden of documentation.

-Ripple Effects is rich with colorful illustrations and photos and provides parallel text for all audio and video.
-It includes a tutorial that directly addresses the challenges of deaf students.
+Rich, colorful illustrations and photo, as well as sparallel text for all audio and video make the program accessible.
+Includes a tutorial that directly addresses the challenges of deaf students.

-Ripple Effects provides specific information on student rights to reasonable accommodation, as well as practical tips for reducing the impact of dyslexia on academic achievement, and techniques for dealing with the feelings and frustration that often come with dyslexia.
+Tutorials include information on student rights to reasonable accommodation, plus practical tips for reducing the impact of dyslexia on academic achievement techniques for dealing with the feelings and frustration that often come with it.

-Besides the obvious advantage of being physically accessible for students with mobility impairments, Ripple Effects also offers: images of disabled students throughout, a specific tutorial on wheelchairs (for classmates as well as the disabled), and skill building to promote resilience and manage feelings that arise as a result of their disability.
+Images of disabled students are shown throughout the program.
+Specific tutorials on wheelchairs (for classmates as well as the disabled) and skill building promote resilience and help manage feelings that may arise as a result of their disability.

 Emotional and behavioral disorders

-These may be rooted in family dynamics, or a variety of other risk factors, from racism to abuse.
-Hundreds of tutorials address both skill deficits and underlying risk factors.
-There are many reports of students disclosing their personal problems to counselors and nurses, after using Ripple Effects privately to explore personal concerns.
+Hundreds of tutorials address both skill deficits and underlying risk factor, from racism to abuse.
+There are many reports of students disclosing their personal problems to counselors and nurses after using Ripple Effects privately to explore personal concerns.

 English language learners

-Simple vocabulary, comic book style illustrations, narration by peers from diverse cultural groups, and topics that reflect immediate concerns, like making friends, and dealing with discrimination, have made this program a big hit among English language learners.
+Simple vocabulary, comic book style illustrations, narration by peers from diverse cultural groups and topics that re ect immediate concerns, like making friends, and dealing with discrimination, have made this program a big hit among English language learners.